Understanding the Four Core SQL Statements for Database Commands

 Conclusion

 Remember that while SELECT is safe and read-only, INSERT, UPDATE, and DELETE change the state of your data.
 That's why always exercise caution, use WHERE clauses diligently, and test your queries on a development environment before applying them to a live production database.
-By understanding these fundamentals, you possess the essential tools to figure out and manipulate data in almost any relational database system in the world.
+By understanding these fundamentals, you possess the essential tools to work through and manipulate data in almost any relational database system in the world.